sandialabs/quends/docs/autoapi/quends/base/data_stream/index.rst

    .. py:method:: trim(column_name, batch_size=10, start_time=0.0, method='std', threshold=None, robust=True)

       Trim the DataStream to its steady-state portion based on a chosen detection method.

-      Records the trim operation in history and returns a dict containing:
-        - 'results': a new DataStream of trimmed data or None if trimming failed.
-        - 'metadata': deduplicated operation lineage.
-        - optionally 'message' on failure.
+      Always returns a DataStream (possibly empty if trim fails), with operation metadata and any messages stored in the _history attribute.

       Parameters
       ----------